alxshelepenok/lumen/content/posts/space-sdk-release.md

 If you recall, earlier last year, we released the [Space Daemon](https://github.com/FleekHQ/space-daemon), a library for **desktop** that comes with IPFS/Textile nodes, exposed gRPC methods for features like encrypted file upload, file sharing, user-controlled accounts, and more tools for building Open Web applications, under the same underlying protocols.

-Today, the Space SDK arrives to **make all of these features readily available on browser/mobile.**
+Today, the Space SDK arrives to **make all of these features readily available on web/mobile.**

 The main difference between the two, aside from the fact **the SDK is built on JavaScript while the Space Daemon is built on GoLang**, is that the Space Daemon embeds an IPFS/Textile node and caches files there, while the SDK only uses GunDB’s decentralized database for storing file/bucket metadata and keys, and relies on the remote Textile Hub for distributed online storage.

 This switch comes with a great perk.
-Not only can browser / mobile apps can access Space’s distributed storage network.
+Not only can web/ mobile apps can access Space’s distributed storage network.
 But, in the future, we expect to open up Space so that our users, and any other platform **and their users**, can host and deliver content via Space’s open storage layer.

 This is one of many stops on our exploration of ways to provide an interface for decentralized storage for both users, and platforms, so stay tuned as we bring more updates later on this year.